-Sr. No. Modules 1 Introduction to Research Paper Writing and Literature Review Introduction- In this chapter Selection and relevance of the problem, historical background of the problem, brief profile of the study area, definition/s of related aspects, characteristics, different concepts pertaining to the problem etc can be incorporated by the learner.
-2 Research Methodology i.
-A student is expected to generate independent knowledge, ideas, and dimensions as well as distil the existing theory from the research papers listed below.
-3 Review Papers Literature Review- This chapter will provide information about studies done on the respective issue.
+Sr. No. Modules 1 Paper Review Introduction to Research Paper Writing and Literature Review Introduction- In this chapter Selection and relevance of the problem, historical background of the problem, brief profile of the study area, definition/s of related aspects, characteristics, different concepts pertaining to the problem etc can be incorporated by the learner.
+Research Methodology A student is expected to generate independent knowledge, ideas, and dimensions as well as distil the existing theory from the research papers listed below.
+Review Papers Literature Review- This chapter will provide information about studies done on the respective issue.
 This would specify how the study undertaken is relevant and contribute for value addition in information/ knowledge/ application of study area which ultimately helps the learner to undertake further study on same issue.
-4 Report and Presentation Students are expected to draft two reports based on the three research paper options as provided below.
+Report and Presentation Students are expected to draft two reports based on the three research paper options as provided below.
+2 Data Science using R Programming and Python Understand how approaches may differ compared to using an ordinary least squares model, including lasso, ridge regression, and KNN. -Explain the purpose and uses of decision treesExplain and interpret decision trees, considering regression trees and recursive binary splittingExplain and interpret bagging, boosting, and random forests -Explain and interpret classification trees, their construction, Gini index, and entropy -Compare decision trees to linear models -Interpret the results of a decision tree analysis -Conduct risk analysis.
+Use a decision tree to model future outcomes and analyze real options embedded in a project.
+3 Retirement planning - Pension Plans and Benefits Describe and compare defined contribution and defined benefit pension plans including final salary and career average earning plans.
+Describe retiree health care plans Identify and interpret the common states and decrements for pension plans, and the parametric and tabular models, including Markov chain models, associated with these decrements.